Thomas Chatterton Manuscript Project

 George Catcott v Samuel Taylor Coleridge

-Say what you will, but George (who, in his own words 'was bred to trade') has rules that he must follow or face the prospect of losing his job.
-Coleridge, like most poets, is away with the fairies (in a poetic sense, obviously) by that I mean he has lost touch with reality - I can say this because he is one of my favourite poets, and in case you didn't notice, I am doing a bit of qualifying here!
+Say what you will, but George, who, in his own words 'was bred to trade,' and also has a 'propensity' to overreact, has rules that he must follow or face the prospect of losing his job.
+Coleridge, like most poets, is not necessarily in touch with reality.

 George Symes Catcott